-Why do we measure this?
 This measures the underlying profitability of our core fee earning teams.

-How have we performed?
-As expected, core underlying

-operating profit reduced since FY21 principally due to the one-off cost mitigating actions implemented in FY21.
+As expected, core underlying operating profit reduced since FY21 principally due to the one-off cost mitigating actions implemented in FY21.
 Since FY20 we have achieved a cumulative average growth rate of 12%.